Solar Cost for $700 Electric Bill

 Save $255,845 over 25 years

-This is how much money you could save with solar power.
+This is how much money you could save on utility bills AFTER solar power.
 Save $630 per month or $7,560 per year after going solar.

 The return-on-investment (ROI) is a positive 17% to 27%.